gmrowe/frakt/README.md

   2. Choose a random point within the triangle p
   3. Choose a random vertice v∈{v0, v1, v2}
   4. Determine the midpoint p1 between p and v
+  5. Plot the point p1
-  5. Assign p to p1 and goto 3
+  6. Assign p to p1 and goto 3

 ## Requirements